¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 What to Expect: Living with Your New Setup

-Once your Dimmable Hexagon Garage Lights Gen 2 - 14 Grid (12.5 x 7.3 ft) are up and running, the first thing you’ll notice is the lack of shadows.
+Once your Dimmable Hexagon Garage Lights Gen 2 are up and running, the first thing you’ll notice is the lack of shadows.
 Unlike a single center light, the grid pattern wraps light around objects—perfect for seeing under the hood of a car or into the corners of a cabinet.

 With the dimming function, your garage becomes more than just a place to park.
 It becomes a studio.
-You’ll find yourself spending more time there because the environment is finally comfortable.
+You’ll find yourself spending more time there because the environment is finally comfortable and adjustable to your specific tasks.

 Frequently Asked Questions